claudiovirgens/mysocialnetwork/README.md

 ## MySocialBook
-Social Network MERN FullStack Project (MongoDB, Express, React and Nodejs) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is A CMS Web Tool Build from Scratch with MERN FullStack Project (MongoDB, Express, React and Nodejs) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts